karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-2.md

 - Create 10 orders.
 - Cancel 3 existing orders.

-The purpose behind this script is to generate a decent amount of business metrics that later can be visualized in Grafana or Prometheus.
+The purpose behind this script is to generate a decent amount of business metrics that later can be visualized in Grafana and Prometheus.